Planetary Resources: History

 In early 2018, the company failed to close a round of funding as planned, forcing layoffs.
 The company had planned on receiving investment from an unnamed mining company, but the investment was delayed due to budgetary reasons.
 The company's first asteroid prospecting mission, scheduled to launch in 2020, was delayed indefinitely.

 On 31 October 2018, Planetary Resources was acquired by ConsenSys, a blockchain technology company.
-ConsenSys will operate its space initiatives out of Planetary Resources' former facility in Redmond, WA.
+ConsenSys were to operate its space initiatives out of Planetary Resources' former facility in Redmond, WA.

 Plans

-Planetary Resources aims to develop a robotic asteroid mining industry.
-To achieve this, the company is operating on the basis of a long-term strategic plan.
+Planetary Resources aimed to develop a robotic asteroid mining industry.
+To achieve this, the company was operating on the basis of a long-term strategic plan.

-The first stage will be a survey and analysis, using purpose-built satellites in Earth orbit, to locate the best potential targets among near-Earth asteroids.
-Several small space telescopes, with various sensing capabilities, are to be launched for this purpose.
-The company website asserts that their space telescopes will be made available for hire, for private uses.
-The company also intends to produce satellites for sale.
-Their first model of space telescope, the Arkyd-100, has been introduced.
+The first stage would have been a survey and analysis, using purpose-built satellites in Earth orbit, to locate the best potential targets among near-Earth asteroids.
+Several small space telescopes, with various sensing capabilities, were to be launched for this purpose.
+The company website asserted that their space telescopes would be made available for hire, for private uses.
+The company also intended to produce satellites for sale.
+They introduced their first model of space telescope, the Arkyd-100 (that is, as a planned spacecraft; only prototypes of the satellite were ever built, and only two preliminary prototype testing satellites were ever launched).

-Later stages of the strategic plan envision sending survey probes to selected asteroids in order to map, including deep-scanning, and to conduct sample-and-analysis and/or sample-and-return missions.
-The company has stated that it could take a decade to finish identifying the best candidates for commercial mining.
+Later stages of the strategic plan envisioned sending survey probes to selected asteroids in order to map, including deep-scanning, and to conduct sample-and-analysis and/or sample-and-return missions.
+The company had stated that it could take a decade to finish identifying the best candidates for commercial mining.

-Ultimately, their intent is to establish fully automated/robotic asteroid-based mining and processing operations, and the capability to transport the resulting products wherever desired.
-In addition to the extraction of industrial and precious metals for space-based and terrestrial use, the project envisions producing water for an orbital propellant depot.
+Ultimately, their intent was to establish fully automated/robotic asteroid-based mining and processing operations, and the capability to transport the resulting products wherever desired.
+In addition to the extraction of industrial and precious metals for space-based and terrestrial use, the project envisioned producing water for an orbital propellant depot.